betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    The goal is to capture, without too much effort, the software's design objectives, methodologies, and key findings.
    Include key design decisions, architecture notes, algorithms, and implementation details that may be valuable to others.
-   If there is known to be large swaths of documentation that is sitting around in restricted places (emails, slide decks, pdf files) that are not already available on line and/or *with* the source code, consider getting this information *out there* with the source code as well.
+   If there is known to be large swaths of documentation that are sitting around in restricted places (emails, slide decks, pdf files) that are not already available on line and/or *with* the source code, consider getting this information *out there* with the source code as well maybe by adding the relevant artifacts to the repository holding the source code.

 1. Establish an enduring on-line presence